Notice of Privacy Practices

 IV.
 Uses and Disclosures Requiring Your Written Authorization

 A. Use or Disclosure with Your Authorization: For any purpose other than the ones described above in Section III, we only may use or disclose your PHI when you grant us your written authorization.
 For instance, you will need to execute an authorization form before we can send your PHI to your life insurance company or to the attorney representing the other party in litigation in which you are involved.

 B. Marketing: We may use certain information about you (e.g., your name, address, phone number, age, and dates on which we provided health care to you) to contact you to provide you information about treatment alternatives or other health-related benefits and services that may be of interest to you.
-Otherwise, we will not use or disclose PHI for a marketing purpose with your written authorization.
-If you do not want to receive any health related materials, which may be of interest to you, you may contact the Community Networks and Foundations office at (207) 907-1720.
+Otherwise, we will not use or disclose PHI for a marketing purpose without your written authorization unless it is a face-to-face encounter or a communication involving a promotional gift of nominal value.
+We are prohibited from selling lists of patients to third parties or from disclosing PHI to a third party for the marketing activities of the third party without your authorization.
+If you do not want to receive any health related materials, which may be of interest to you, you may contact the Public Relations office at (207) 907-1720.